jeantessier/micronaut-mongo-gorm-example/README.md

 Either uncomment the port setting in `application.yml`, or replace `8080` in the examples with the actual port the application is running under.

+## Entity IDs

+If I don't specify the `id` property of the entity class `User`, GORM will use an integer sequence, just like any other entity class.

+If I want to use UUIDs, I must specify the `id` property explicitly.

+If I use `String` as the type of the `id` property, GORM will assign the string version of a UUID to it.
+It will be able to read and write entities with these string values.
+Looking inside MongoDB, the `_id` attribute will be a string value.
+But if I insert a new document in the collection using MongoDB, it will receive an `ObjectId` value for its `_id` attribute.
+GORM will be able to print it correctly, but it will not be able to find the object by the string value of that `ObjectId`.

+If I use `org.bson.types.ObjectId` as the type of the `id` property, either GORM or MongoDB will assign an `ObjectId` value to the `_id` attribute.
+GORM will be able to find documents by the string value of that `ObjectId`, but it will not be able to print these values correctly.

 ## To Run

     $ ./gradlew run